MiraldiLab/maxATAC/docs/readme/normalize.md

 # Normalize

-The `normalize` function will normalize an input bigwig file based on the desired approach.
-The current options are to normalize the data using:
+The `normalize` function will normalize an input bigwig file based on the following approaches:

-* `min-max`: Find the genomic min and max values, then scale them between `[0,1]` or some user defined range.
-The max value can be calculated as the absolute max value across the genome or you can set the percentile cutoff to use to report the max value.
-Example: A user wants to scale all data to the 99th percentile max value of 11 instead of the absolute max value of 100.
+* `min-max`: Find the genomic min and max values, then scale them between `[0,1]` or some-user defined range.
+The max value can be calculated as (1) the absolute max value across the genome (traditional definition of min-max) or (2) you can set a percentile cutoff to use as the max value.
+Option 2 improved robustness to outlying high ATAC-seq signal and maxATAC prediction accuracy.
+Specifically, we use the 99th-percentile max value instead of the absolute max value, and, given important performance ramifications, is the default.
 * `median-mad`: Find the genomic median and calculate the median absolute deviation.
 * `zscore`: Set the mean value to 0 with a standard deviation of 1.
 * `arcsinh`: Transform the values using an inverse hyperbolic sin transformation (arcsinh)